Orbium-Project/orbium-scheme/README.md

 warm and soothing coquelicot color as the main accent color.
 But ofcourse you can use any accent color as the main color, go on with the summer groove!!

-you can use any accent color as the main accent color.